Marker Logo

 this page online

-Railroads & StreetcarsRoads & VehiclesWaterways & Vessels.
+Topics and series.
+This historical marker is listed in these topic lists: Industry & CommerceRailroads & StreetcarsRoads & VehiclesWaterways & Vessels.
 In addition, it is included in the Ohio and Erie Canal, and the The Historic National Road series lists.

 Location.
 39° 57.615′ N, 82° 30.25′ W. Marker is in Hebron, Ohio, in Licking County.
-Marker can be reached from West Main Street National Road (U.S. 40).
+It can be reached from West Main Street National Road (U.S. 40).
 Marker is at the north west entrance of the Hebron Municipal Building and Librbary.
 Touch for map.
 Marker is at or near this postal address: 934 West Main Street, Hebron OH 43025, United States of America.
 Touch for directions.

 Hebron Marker image.
 Click for full size.

-Photographed By Rev. Ronald Irick, September 2, 2016
+Photographed by Rev. Ronald Irick, September 2, 2016

 2. Hebron Marker